5 Colour Scheme Ideas For A Granite Kitchen

 Those that opt for this design may also want to incorporate stainless steel accessories into their kitchen for a little variation and another modern touch.

-This scheme of white walls and mahogany units is once again perfect for anyone who is considering a black granite worktop.
-The two shades complement each other wonderfully, however the dark worktop helps to break them up and add interest.
-Again. this scheme creates a very modern look for the kitchen, but also brings a homely feel to the room.
+This scheme of white walls and mahogany units is once again perfect for anyone who is considering a black or dark colour granite worktop.
+The two shades complement each other wonderfully, however, the dark worktop helps to break them up and add interest.
+Again. this scheme creates a very modern look for the kitchen but also brings a homely feel to the room.

 Matching burgundy walls with cream units is an extremely effective way of creating a sophisticated feel to a kitchen.
 These two shades work best with a brown granite worktop, which adds a tonal touch to the room.
 Black and stainless steel accessories should be used to complement the theme.